w3reality/es6-esm-boilerplate/README.rst

 ES Module's ``export`` syntax to finally get ``my-module.js``.
 This module file can be directly consumed on `relatively new browsers <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Browser_compatibility>`__.

-For compatibility with older browsers, development with Babel, and NodeJS, we also build ``my-module.compat.js``.
+we also build ``my-module.compat.js`` for compatibility with older browsers, development with Babel, and NodeJS.
 This module file conforms to the `UMD <https://github.com/umdjs/umd>`__ patterns that provide the script-tag loading, Node-require, and AMD compatibilities.

 All the "var-to-esm transformation" is performed by a tiny Webpack plugin called